 Two-strand twists are almost like single braids or plaits, except you only wrap two strands of hair around each other.
 Whereas, flat twists are like cornrows, except you twist two strands of hair over each other.

-What’s cool is that you can style your hair both in two-strand twists and flat twists for a unique look.
+What’s cool is that you can style your hair both in two-strand twists and flat twists for a unique look, just like what Esther did in this image below.

 How do I make my two-strand twists look fuller?

 If you have fine hair or low-density hair, your twists can look flat and lifeless.
-So to add some fullness and bounce to your hair, you can add some kinky hair extensions to your hair when twisting.
+To add some fullness and bounce to your hair, you can add some kinky hair extensions to your hair when twisting.

 How do I keep my two-strand twists from unraveling?